MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 Ensure that the HTTP request method is set to GET (if not then change it using the drop-down list).

-Enter the customers endpoint url (http://localhost:8080/api/customers)in the field that has "Enter request URL" initially.
+Enter the customers endpoint url (http://localhost:8080/api/customers) in the field that has "Enter request URL" initially.

 Click the blue Send button.